SharkSnack/asuka/content/items/secret-skills.md

 - Spirit charges as turns elapse or you take damage.
 - The spirit meter has 10 stages, and the meter will glow when it's completely filled.
     - Some 10 cost skills require a fully charged (glowing) spirit meter to be used.
-- Spirit charges faster the lower your HP is in Trial of Kron (クロンの試練) and Fight One Shot (ファイト一発).
+- Spirit charges faster the lower your HP is in Kron Trial (クロンの試練) and Fight One Shot (ファイト一発).
     - The number of turns needed to charge 1 spirit meter stage is based on remaining HP.
     - HP &le; 5% takes 1 turn, HP between 5~10% takes 3 turns, HP between 75~100% takes 50 turns.
     - It always takes 100 turns to reach full charge (glowing) after reaching stage 10.